-The paragraphs under the main heading "Risk Factors" (which were amended by virtue of the Previous Supplements) on pages 15 to 34 of the Base Prospectus are amended as follows:

-(a) the paragraphs under the main heading "Risk Factors" and above the heading "1.
-Credit risk, counterparty risk and securitization risk in the banking portfolio" on page 15 of the Base Prospectus are deleted and replaced with the following:
+- (a) the paragraph under the heading "Risks Relating to BNPP and its Industry" on page 21 of the Base Prospectus (which was amended by virtue of the Previous Supplements) is deleted and replaced with the following: - "See "Risk Factors" under Chapter 5 on pages 290 to 304 of the BNPP 2020 Universal Registration Document (in English) (as defined below), which is incorporated by reference in this document."; - (b) the paragraphs under the main heading "Risk Factors" and above the heading "1.
+Credit risk, counterparty risk and securitization risk in the banking portfolio" on page 21 of the Base Prospectus are deleted and replaced with the following:

 "The main categories of risk inherent in BNPP's business are presented below.
-They may be measured through risk-weighted assets or other quantitative or qualitative indicia, to the extent risk-weighted assets are not relevant (for example, for liquidity and funding risk).
+They may be measured through risk-weighted assets or other quantitative or qualitative indicators, to the extent risk-weighted assets are not relevant (for example, for liquidity and funding risk).

+Risk-weighted assets in billions of euros 31.12.20 31.12.19

+Credit risk 527 524

+Counterparty credit risk 41 30

+Securitisation risk in the banking book 14 11

+Operational risk 71 69

-Risk-weighted assets in billions of euros 31.12.20 31.12.19 Credit risk Counterparty credit risk 527 41 524 30 Securitisation risk in the banking book Operational risk Market risk 14 71 25 11 69 Amounts below the thresholds for deduction (subject to 250% risk weight) 25 17 19 16 Total Basel 3 risk-weighted assets 696 669
+Market risk 25 19

+Amounts below the thresholds for deduction (subject to 250% risk weight) 17 16

+Total Basel 3 risk-weighted assets 696 669